 Understanding bidirectional routes within your WAN network or between your data center/branch offices to applications hosted in the cloud can be very useful to evaluate network performance and reduce mean time to resolution.
 Bidirectional visibility also provides insights into traffic patterns and trends which can be used to optimize network cost and design.

 Our new Agent-to-Agent tests enhance network visibility by providing additional insight into bidirectional routes, like many of the Path Visualizations that you’ve seen above.
 In addition, network metrics like latency, jitter, loss and throughput can be viewed either per direction or combined, to help narrow down where a fault is occurring.
-Try out Agent-to-Agent tests by signing up up for a free ThousandEyes account.
-If you are interested in learning more about how to setup Agent-to-Agent tests and monitor forward and reverse routes stay tuned for our upcoming webinar on this topic.
+Try out Agent-to-Agent tests by signing up up for a free trial of ThousandEyes.
+If you are interested in learning more about how to setup Agent-to-Agent tests and monitor forward and reverse routes check out our Reverse Path Visibility webinar.